-Step Description 1 The CIC server, as a Single Sign-On service provider, generates a certificate for the Secure Token Server subsystem with which it can sign SAML <authnrequest> messages.</authnrequest> 2 The administrator copies the Secure Token Server certificate from the CIC server.
-3 The administrator sends the Secure Token Server certificate to the identity provider.
-4 For signed SAML <authnrequest> messages, the Secure Token Server subsystem embeds the certificate in the message ar sends it to the user agent when it requests authorization.</authnrequest> 5 The user agent sends the SAML <authnrequest> message, which contains the certificate, to the identity provider.</authnrequest> 6 The identity provider compares the certificate in the <authnrequest> message with the one that was previously provided by the administrator to determine if it can be trusted.If the certificate can be trusted, the identity provider then processes the SAML <authnrequest> message and attempts to validate the principal.</authnrequest></authnrequest>
+Step Description he CIC server, as a Single Sign-On service provider, generates a certificate for the Secure Token Server subsystem with whic can sign SAML <authnrequest> messages.</authnrequest> 2 he administrator copies the Secure Token Server certificate from the CIC server.
+3 he administrator sends the Secure Token Server certificate to the identity provider.
+For signed SAML <authnrequest> messages, the Secure Token Server subsystem embeds the certificate in the message and sends it to the user agent when it requests authorization.</authnrequest> 5 The user agent sends the SAML <authnrequest> message, which contains the certificate, to the identity provider.</authnrequest> The identity provider compares the certificate in the <authnrequest> message with the one that was previously provided by the administrator to determine if it can be trusted.If the certificate can be trusted, the identity provider then processes the SAML <authnrequest> message and attempts to validate the principal.</authnrequest></authnrequest>